jrnewell/gulp-seed-template/README.md

 # Gulp Seed Template

-Starter project to make single page apps using angular gulp (coffeescript, stylus and jade).
+Starter project to make single page apps using angular and gulp (coffeescript, stylus and jade).

 ## License